Zero-inflated Beta distribution regression modeling: Introduction

-Our contribution here is to formalize a zero-inflated beta regression model for percent cover.
-This entails a regression within a censored Beta specification as well as a regression to capture absence due to unsuitability.
-Can we identify both sources of $0$'s?
-We discuss this below but the answer is yes in the same way that zero-inflated count models can identify both sources.
-Then, employing the geo-coded locations of the sampling sites, we offer a spatial random effects version of the foregoing specification.
+As the environmental covariates may not be sufficient to explain all the variability in the data, introducing spatially correlated random effects is expected to provide improved model performance.
+Therefore, employing the geo-coded locations of the sampling sites, we offer a spatial random effects version of the foregoing specification.
+Spatial zero-inflated models have been proposed in the literature \citep[e.g.][]{agarwal2002zero, rathbun2006spatial} and we extend this work to our proposed zero-inflated Beta regression model.
 This raises the question of model comparison; is the spatial model preferred?
 We address this through novel model comparison for these zero-inflated distributions.
-As a case study, we consider two plant families (the Restionaceae and Crassulaceae) located across a suite of sample plots in South Africa’s Cape Floristic Region.
+As a case study, we consider two plant families (the Restionaceae and Crassulaceae) located across a suite of sample plots in the Cape Floristic Region (CFR) in South Africa.